 In response to Nurse the government has developed the ‘Areas of Research Interest (ARI)’ approach which requires departments to set out their main research questions in order to ‘align scientific and research evidence from academia with policy development and decision making, access a wider range of suppliers and engage with researchers’.

 ARI reports started to appear early in 2017 and the latest tranche were published in May last year.
 DWP have also recently published an updated report.
 Whilst these are a welcome step, it is fair to say that some are better than others.
 Some are almost a rehash of departmental annual reports which restate key departmental objectives.
-In some cases it is difficult to get a handle from the reports on what the real evidence gaps and priorities actually are.
+Whilst I acknowledge that it is difficult to produce this kind of strategic document, in some cases it is difficult to get a handle from the reports on what the real evidence gaps and priorities actually are.
 Most departments already have an extensive evidence base on many of the issues contained in their ARI report and it is difficult to get a sense of what departments think they already know and an assessment of the really key gaps which in turn should be influencing the balance of spending between objectives.
 Indeed, the lists of bullet point issues contained in some reports are not really helpful unless one is willing to take on the huge task of mapping the existing evidence base against the numerous issues listed.
 Departments should already have done this and it would be helpful if reports were more transparent.

 It is now two years since the first tranche of ARI reports appeared but it is unclear what the plans are for updating them are.
 It is assumed that some of the gaps identified will have been filled, some will be in the process of being filled and some gaps are likely to remain.
-It is true that DWP have recently published an updated report but this is the only department where the ARI reports appear to be a live issue, and even here the 2019 update is difficult to locate on their website.
+It is true that DWP have recently published an updated report but this is the only department where the ARI reports appear to be a live issue, and even here the 2019 update is very difficult to locate on their website as it does not sit in the same place as the 2018 ARI report. .

 A key problem is that few of the reports provide links to departmental research programme webpages.
 Many of these are organised along disciplinary lines and problems are made worse by the fact that none of these programme pages are organised around the headings in the ARI reports, indeed some of them don’t even mention the department’s ARI report.